Yarmouth Stone: Interpretations

 The stone remained a curiosity for the next 70 years after its discovery.
 In 1865, Sir Daniel Wilson referred to it briefly in his Prehistoric Man.
-It became much more widely known in 1884, when Henry Phillips, Jr., corresponding secretary of the Numismatic and Antiquarian Society of Philadelphia, published a paper claiming that the inscription is runic, and went so far as to translate it as "Hako's son addressed the men."
+It became much more widely known in 1884, when Henry Phillips, corresponding secretary of the Numismatic and Antiquarian Society of Philadelphia, published a paper claiming that the inscription is runic, and went so far as to translate it as "Hako's son addressed the men."
 Phillips identified Hako as one of the men of Thorfinn Karlsefni's expedition of ca. 1007 C.E., based on the Grœnlendinga saga and the Eiríks saga rauða.
 In his 1889 history of Yarmouth, George S. Brown accepted and supported Phillips' theory.

-Another Norse translation came in 1934 from a student of runeology, Olaf Strandwold, who claimed that the stone was inscribed by command of Leif Erikson, in honour of his father, and states that "Leif to Eric raises (this monument)".
+Another Norse translation came in 1934 from a student of runology, Olaf Strandwold, who claimed that the stone was inscribed by command of Leif Erikson, in honour of his father, and states that "Leif to Eric raises (this monument)".
+Erik Wahlgren commented on Strandwold's interpretations of various alleged runes, describing him as reading inscriptions forward and back, combining different time periods, and "shuffling and reshuffling the inscriptions until they yield a “meaning”—any meaning whatever."
 These interpretations took root in Yarmouth and in much of North America, long before it was proven that the Norse had actually reached the continent, with the discovery of the settlement at L'Anse aux Meadows in 1960.

 The first refutation of the stone as a Norse artifact came from Wilson.
 In his 1890 monograph "The Vinland of the Northmen", published in the Transactions of the Royal Society of Canada, he deals with the stone at considerable length, and states that the supposed inscription does not agree with runic ones.
 The second came from Yarmouth's own Kenneth G. T. Webster, who failed to identify Yarmouth with the description of the places visited during Karlsefni's voyage, and in 1892, after reviewing the various claims made, that it was a Native, a Phoenician, a Norse, or a French inscription, came to the somewhat unwilling conclusion that it was made by the later English, either for amusement or for fraudulent purposes, "for it was not made without hands."

 In the 1890s, local amateur historian Moses H. Nickerson began a study of the stone and of the various runic futharks.
 He eventually sent a print of the stone and its marks, via an intermediary, to Prof. Magnus Olsen in Kristiania (now Oslo), Norway, and received the following reply: